 You can also use a plastic knife to cut brownies.
 Like the disposable kind you take on a picnic!
 It acts as a non-stick knife and cuts clean slices.

-- For a darker chocolate taste, swap the semisweet chocolate for bittersweet chocolate.
+- For a dark chocolate taste, swap the semisweet chocolate for bittersweet chocolate.
 The brownies have enough sugar to keep them sweet with darker chocolate.

 - Store in an airtight container at room temperature for up to three days.